American Art-Union: Creation

 From a patriarchal position, the Committee deemed itself best able to choose the artists, select the art work that would be chosen as part of the AAU's permanent collection and choose the pieces or pieces to be engraved and published.
 Further, as “merchant amateurs” they would be the best suited to manage the Art-Union, “just like a good merchant”.
-Their goal, pointedly was “to establish a National School of Art,” one which was originally American—illustrative of American scenery and American manners”.
+Their goal was “to establish a National School of Art,” one which was originally American—illustrative of American scenery and American manners”.